sebastjan-hribar/tachiban/README.md

 [![Join the chat at https://gitter.im/sebastjan-hribar/tachiban](https://badges.gitter.im/sebastjan-hribar/tachiban.svg)](https://gitter.im/sebastjan-hribar/tachiban?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Tachiban (立ち番 - standing watch) provides simple authentication system by using bcrypt for password hashing and offers the following functionalities (with methods listed below under Methods by features):
+Tachiban (立ち番 - standing watch) provides simple authentication system for [Hanami web applications](http://hanamirb.org/) by using bcrypt for password hashing and offers the following functionalities (with methods listed below under Methods by features):
 - Signup
 - Login
 - Authentication
+- Session handling
 - Password reset

-The Tachiban code was extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.
+The Tachiban logic and code were extracted from a Hanami based web app using Hanami::Model and was also used in a Camping based web app using Active Record.